Skip to nav Skip to content

 At Moffitt Cancer Center, we are committed to improving outcomes and quality of life for patients with all types of mesothelioma through advanced treatments and compassionate supportive care.
 In fact, our mesothelioma survival rates are nearly two and a half times higher than national averages.
 Our Mesothelioma Research and Treatment Center develops novel therapies that show significant promise in treating mesothelioma, and we make those treatments available to qualified patients through ambitious clinical trials.

 Moffitt takes a “bench to bedside approach”—when our oncologists have a breakthrough in the lab, we use those findings to improve the mesothelioma treatment plans of our patients.
-Our commitment to innovation and improving outcomes is evidenced by our status as Florida’s only National Cancer Institute-designated Comprehensive Cancer Center.
+Our commitment to innovation and improving outcomes is evidenced by our status as Florida’s first National Cancer Institute-designated Comprehensive Cancer Center.

 Furthermore, mesothelioma patients at Moffitt are given the greatest chance to live longer, as they: